 What Moved Halozyme Therapeutics ($HALO) on May 7, 2025

 $HALO surged 13.41% on May 7, 2025, after exceeding Q1 earnings expectations, announcing a $250M share buyback, and raising FY25 guidance.
-A favorable patent ruling against Merck, argenx’s EU drug recommendation, and CEO Dr. Helen Torley’s upcoming BofA Healthcare Conference talk further fueled the rally.
+A favorable patent ruling against Merck, Argenx’s EU drug recommendation, and CEO Dr. Helen Torley’s upcoming BofA Healthcare Conference talk further fueled the rally.

 More About George